Osha / Bear Root (Ligusticum porteri)

 PART(S) USED: Dried roots and leaves

-OVERVIEW: Osha, has a long history of use by Indigenous peoples.
+OVERVIEW: Osha, has a long and colourful history of use by the Indigenous peoples of Turtle Island.
 It came to be known as “Bear Root” because the root resembles a furry Bear’s claw, and because Bears have been observed digging and eating the roots after emerging from hibernation.
-Bears have also been reported to pack their own wounds with mashed Osha fronds and roots.
+Osha is said to stimulate the respiratory, immune, and digestive systems, all of which would need a boost after a long winter’s nap.
+Osha is also said to have powerful protective, antimicrobial, and pesticidal properties.

 TRADITIONAL USES: Osha Root is traditionally used in herbal medicine to treat symptoms of respiratory illnesses such as the common cold and bronchitis.
 Osha Root is also known to have antimicrobial and antibacterial properties.
 Traditionally, Osha is taken as a tea, or eaten raw, or sometimes used as a smudge (burning the root and bathing in the smoke).